ConnectedLib/connectedlib10/modules/youth-development/section-1-0.md

 <div class="explanatory">
   <p>Which Theory is Right?</p>
   <p>There is no single theory that accounts for every aspect of youth learning and development.
 The six theories described in the following sections have different strengths and weaknesses; many of them complement or build on each other.
-Each theory can teach us something different about to support youth development through library programming.</p>
+Each theory can teach us something different about supporting youth development through library programming.</p>
 </div>